vicruiser/tukey_test_plot/README.md

 # tukey_test_plot
-Match tukey test results (letters groups or asteriks from HSD.test function) and set them in barplot taking in count possible different facets (ggplot2).
+Match tukey test results (letters groups or asteriks from HSD.test function) and set them into a barplot taking in count possible facets (ggplot2).